zinebmalty/Retail-demand-forecasting-dashboard/README.md

 Project Overview

 This project presents an end-to-end retail demand forecasting solution built with Power BI.
-It analyzes historical sales data, identifies demand trends, and forecasts future demand for the next three months to support inventory planning and business decision-making.

 ⸻